gferrate/pytorch_federated_learning/README.md

 # Pytorch Federated Learning
 This framework enables to use a FL system with Pytorch.

-It is been carried as my final thesis @ King's College London.
+It is being carried as my final thesis @ King's College London.

 It currently works with the [Human grasp dataset](http://stag.csail.mit.edu/).
 Repo [here](https://github.com/Erkil1452/touch).